RebootJeff/rebootjeff.github.io/source/_posts/2014-09-16-web-security-fundamentals-by-google-peeps.markdown

   - web tech
   - security
   - technical posts
+  - JavaScript
 ---

 Back in late May, I went to one of the most informative tech meetups ever.
 The [SFHTML5 meetup group](http://www.meetup.com/sfhtml5/) organized an event at the Google SF office to cover web security.
-Google security researchers presented for about 2.5 hours of lectures talking about common hacks/attacks, good defense, the general state of web security, etc.
+Google security researchers presented about 2.5 hours of lectures talking about common hacks/attacks, good defense, and the general state of web security.

 You can check out the slides here: [click here if you dare.](http://www.meetup.com/sfhtml5/events/179713932/#event_comment-362704742) You can watch the lectures here: